-Bakunin, M. ([1873] 2020).
-Statism and Anarchy.
-The Struggle of the Two Parties in the International Working Men's Association.
-The Anarchist Library (Online edition).
+Bakunin, M. (1873/2020).
+Statism and anarchy: The struggle of the two parties in the International Working Men's Association.
+The Anarchist Library. https://theanarchistlibrary.org/library/mikhail-bakunin-statism-and-anarchy.

-Bauer, O. ([1907] 2000).
-The Question of Nationalities and Social Democracy.
+Bauer, O. (1907/2000).
+The question of nationalities and social democracy.
 University of Minnesota Press.